-Important note: the 2019 REU program at SAO is contingent upon approval of our
+Important note: the Astronomy REU program at SAO has been informed

 We expect to begin accepting applications for the 2019 summer program sometime in

 December.
 See the link at left to apply online.

 For more information, please

 The SAO Summer Intern Program is an NSF Research Experience for Undergraduates (REU)